angeles-renjo/gasph-v2/memory-bank/activeContext.md

   - Implement targeted query invalidation to reduce unnecessary refetches.
   - Use the `subscribed` option to disable queries when screens are not focused.
   - Implement proper error handling for offline scenarios.
+- Centralize constants in dedicated files to ensure consistency and maintainability:
+  - Location-related constants in `constants/map/locationConstants.ts`
+  - Use these constants throughout the application instead of hardcoding values

 ## Learnings and Project Insights